dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 An entity must be tracked in the `Added` state to be inserted by <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A>.
 Entities are typically put in the Added state by calling one of <xref:Microsoft.EntityFrameworkCore.DbContext.Add%2A?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.AddRange%2A?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.AddAsync%2A?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.AddRangeAsync%2A?displayProperty=nameWithType>, or the equivalent methods on <xref:Microsoft.EntityFrameworkCore.DbSet%601>.

 > [!TIP]
-> In the context of change tracking, all these methods work in the same way.
+> These methods all work in the same way in the context of change tracking.
 See [Additional Change Tracking Features](xref:core/change-tracking/miscellaneous) for more information.

 For example, to start tracking a new blog: